Skip to main content

 Path Resolution Rules

-For MCP Servers: Command paths are relative to the agent file’s directory:
+Subagent paths and MCP server commands are resolved relative to the agent file’s directory.

 Model Override